AutoCAD Setup and Tutorial

 TEXT (SINGLE LINE)

 I find TEXT (SINGLE LINE) is less problematic than MULTILINE.
 I usually just throw down all the text, and then move each text to where it needs to be.
-You used this to create your titleblock.
+You used this to create your TITLEBLOCK.

 We will likely use LINEAR the most in Architecture.
 Dimension your shape exactly as shown below.
 Notice the “notches” in the structure are on the inside, and the “overall” dimensions are on the outside.